isaacnonato/projects-and-stuff/README.md

-repo to track my projects.
+The aim of this repo is to track all my ongoing projects related to studies, university and other side projects.